sdayu/pumbaa/README.rst

 Development
 -----------
 This web site is a Pyramid framework based web application.
+We aims to follow `PEP8 <http://www.python.org/dev/peps/pep-0008/>`_ as style guide for Python Code.

 Join Us
 -------